lelutin/git-remote-bzr/README.rst

 - empty repositories
 - listing remote refs (Bzr doesn't support it via HTTP -- one remote per branch will do the trick)

-You may be interested in [felipec's git-remote-bzr](https://github.com/felipec/git-remote-bzr) which is a more advanced remote support for bzr in git which also supports push.

 Relevant bug reports
 --------------------